OguzhanKalelioglu/oracle-cli/README.md

 - *"List all tables in my database"*
 - *"Show me the structure of EMPLOYEES table"*
 - *"Find all customers from California"*
+- *"What tables are related to EMPLOYEES?"* 🆕
+- *"Show me the indexes on EMPLOYEES table"* 🆕
+- *"Search for all tables containing 'customer'"* 🆕

-**That's it!** 🎉 AI can now query your Oracle database automatically.
+**That's it!** 🎉 AI can now:
+- ✅ Query your Oracle database automatically
+- ✅ Discover table relationships and foreign keys
+- ✅ Analyze indexes and constraints
+- ✅ Search across your entire schema
+- ✅ Provide performance optimization tips

 > 💡 **Works with:** Cursor, VS Code, Claude Desktop, and any MCP-compatible AI tool